ergoplatform/sigma-rust/bindings/ergo-lib-c/README.md

 ```
 cbindgen --config cbindgen.toml --crate ergo-lib-c --output h/ergo_wallet.h
 ```
-**Note that we require a nightly version of rustc.** This is because we use macros to generate some C-types and `cbindgen` cannot directly generate types through them.
-However `cbindgen` gives us the option to expand macros, which can only be done through a nightly version of `rustc`.
+**Note that we require a nightly version of rustc just for this command.** This is because we use macros to generate some C-types and `cbindgen` cannot directly generate types through them.
+However `cbindgen` gives us the option to expand macros, which can only be done through a nightly version of `rustc`. **The crate itself can always be compiled by a stable version of `rustc`.**